msearle5/xygos/docs/customize.rst

 * ``Class.prf`` - where class if your character's class
 * ``Name.prf`` - where name is your character's name

-So, you can save some settings - for example, keymaps - to the ``Mage.prf`` file if you only want them to be loaded for mages.
+So, you can save some settings - for example, keymaps - to the ``Engineer.prf`` file if you only want them to be loaded for engineers.

 You may also enter single user pref commands directly, using the special "Enter a user pref command" command, activated by pressing ``"``.